Two-stage Geometric Information Guided Image Reconstruction: Introduction

 In \cite{Wang-Yin:09}, the binary reweighted $L_1$ regularization is exploited for recovering 1D sparse signals.
 While it can be applied to recover the sparse wavelet coefficients of an image and hence the image itself, it can hardly take advantages of image edges to improve the recovery.
-In our recent work \cite{Guo-Yin-10,Guo-Yin-12EdgeCS}, binary edge detection and image reconstruction are performed alternatively in a mutually beneficial way and thus the recovery quality has been improved.
-This work considers the more general edge detection whose range is continuous rather than binary.
+In Edge Guided Compressive Sensing (EdgeCS) \cite{Guo-Yin-10,Guo-Yin-12EdgeCS}, binary edge detection and image reconstruction are performed alternatively in a mutually beneficial way and thus the recovery quality has been improved.
+In this paper, we consider a more general edge detection whose range is continuous rather than binary.
 The spatially variant weights associated to the TV ranges between zero and one based on the extracted salient geometric information.
 In that case, the sharp edges are still able to be preserved while gradual intensity changes in smooth regions can be preserved as well to reduce the staircase effects resulted in TV regularization.
+In addition, different from EdgeCS as a one-stage method involving TV and wavelets, GeoCS has two stages with TV and shearlets where reliable geometric information from the first stage can be exploited at the second stage to boost performance.
+More recently, other edge/geometric information guided image reconstruction methods have been proposed, including edge guided CT image reconstruction \cite{cai2014edge,rong2016ct} and edge-guided TV$_p$ regularization for diffuse optical tomography \cite{tong2018edge}.

 The paper is organized as follows.
 We provide a brief review of the shearlet transform in Section \ref{sec:review}, and present the two-stage geometric information guided algorithm in Section \ref{algorithm}.
 The convergence analysis of the algorithm and practical parameter selection are presented in Section \ref{convergence}.
-To show the consistent excellence and robustness of the proposed algorithm, plenty of numerical results and comparisons to related work reconstruction from partial Fourier data (RecPF) \cite{Yang-Zhang-Yin-RecPF-10} and Edge Guided Compressive Sensing (EdgeCS) \cite{Guo-Yin-12EdgeCS} are provided in Section \ref{experiments}.
+To show the consistent excellence and robustness of the proposed algorithm, plenty of numerical results and comparisons to related work RecPF and EdgeCS are provided in Section \ref{experiments}.
 Finally, conclusion and remarks are made in Section \ref{conclusion}.